 - Try and obtain sponsorship for your exercise to offset some of the costs.

 - Buy any new equipment in France as it is generally cheaper, and you can get some good discounts in resort.

-- Do some pre-exercise fitness training before departing.
+- Do some pre-exercise fitness training before departing for the exercise.

-- Call the Col du Lautaret information line if the weather is bad as it can be closed in extreme weather conditions.
+- Call the Col du Lautaret information line (useful contacts page) if the weather is bad as it can be closed in extreme weather conditions.